tv2-oss/bifrost-gateway-controller/blueprints/aws-alb-crossplane/README.md

 - Application load balancer (ALB).
 - Security group for ALB, together with ingress and egress rules (for both data and healthchecks).
-- ALB target group and listener definitions.
+- ALB target group
+- ALB listener definitions for both terminating TLS (port 443) and redirecting HTTP (port 80) to HTTPS.

 This definition also includes the following Kubernetes infrastructure: